rehierl/node-tree-outliner/3-basic-design/3-6-2-outline-depth.md

 As such, the outline level can be understood to shift a node into the next dimension by associating a height value with it.
-That is, the outline level allows to turn a one-dimensional (short: 1D) listing (i.e. the node list) into a 2D graph, which can be referred to as the node tree's 2D height map.
+That is, the outline level allows to turn a one-dimensional (short: 1D) listing of nodes into a 2D graph, which can be referred to as the node tree's 2D height map.

-Note that the 2D height map could be displayed e.g. instead of a textual, low resolution overview which some editors allow to use in addition to, or instead of a scrollbar (i.e. a self-contained representation).
+Note that the 2D height map could be displayed e.g. instead of a textual, low resolution overview, which some editors allow to use in addition to, or instead of a scrollbar (i.e. a self-contained representation).

 Note that, except for the root node, each node has a well defined (unique)